HackerN64/HackerSM64/src/crash_screen/README.md

   - Automatic bit mode check based on registers
   - Use upper bits of float registers from odd registers
 - Add "hi", "lo", and "rcp" from thread context.
-- Show upper/odd bits of float registers on reginspect.
-- Show direct register access values.
+- Show direct register access values for each one.
-- Switch between registers in reginspect like pages or by selecting in the background.
 - Determine whether that one register is a saved value or a frame pointer.
 - Add missing controls descriptions.
 - Fix floats in hex mode printing the incorrect data.